-The inlay or onlay is a dental restoration of the tooth after a caries or an old amalgam filling has been removed.
-This is a high-quality and durable repair.
+An inlay or onlay is a dental restoration of the tooth after a caries or an old amalgam filling has been removed.
+It is a high-quality and durable dental restoration.
 The inlay or onlay can be made of various materials and cemented or bonded precisely into the broken tooth.

-When selecting materials and materials, it is essential to pay attention to biological compatibility, durability and aesthetics.
+When selecting materials, it is essential to pay attention to biocompatibility, durability and aesthetics.

 Our dental office has its own dental laboratory and specializes in ceramic inlays.
-The materials are selected in the best possible way from the point of view of biology and durability.
+The best materials are selected according to biology and durability.

-The entire manufacturing process is finely tuned so that the accuracy of fit of inlays can be optimally achieved.
+The entire manufacturing process is finely tuned so that the accuracy and fit of the inlays can be optimally achieved.

 You are welcome to contact us at any time.